NOT TODAY, PAL: Fair Lawn Senior Turns Tables On 'Grandparent Scam' Artists

-A Fair Lawn senior citizen who’d been targeted by scammers quickly figured out what was what and called police, who quickly made an arrest.
+A Fair Lawn senior citizen who’d been targeted by scammers quickly figured out what was what and immediately called police.

 Detective Chris O’Shaughnessy responded to the Barry Place home after someone claiming to be a lawyer called a resident there and asked for $11,000 bail to get the would-be victim's granddaughter out of jail, Sgt.
 Brian Metzler said.